ampproject/amphtml/extensions/amp-nested-menu/amp-nested-menu.md

 The following example demonstrates an `<amp-nested-menu>` with two levels of nested submenus.

 [tip type="note"]
-We recommend wrapping every menu item in a `li` element to improve accessibility and keyboard support.
+Wrap every menu item in a `li` element to improve accessibility and keyboard support.
 [/tip]

 [example playground="true" preview="top-frame" imports="amp-sidebar"]